grafana/redshift-datasource/docs/sources/troubleshooting.md

 1. If running the PDC agent in Docker, try switching to the binary version.
 Docker-based deployments can experience intermittent connectivity issues due to container networking.
 1. Verify that the agent host has stable network connectivity and sufficient resources (CPU, memory).
-1. Check for network-level connection limits or timeouts on firewalls or proxies between the agent and Grafana Cloud.
+1. Check for network-level connection limits or timeouts on firewall rules or proxies between the agent and Grafana Cloud.

 ## Secrets Manager errors